(Photo credit: NPR)

 Lets add two more ironies to “common core,” “standardized testing,” and “funding sources” to the mix.

-First, to continue to emphasize the common core curriculum, arts programs like band and orchestra are being cut from budgets while more and more research shows that such programs help both sides of the brain to develop, as well as foster discipline and teamwork, two traits are necessary in today’s global workplace.
+First, to continue to emphasize the common core curriculum, arts programs like band and orchestra are being cut from budgets while more and more research shows that such programs help both sides of the brain to develop, as well as foster discipline and teamwork.
+These are two traits are vitally necessary for success in today’s global workplace.

 Second , if there is visionary leadership in place to imagine the future with the courage to mobilize the community and put such programs into place, they must be approved by volunteer school board members that are elected by their friends in the community to keep their taxes low, who may have a personal agenda as their rationale for election, and who may not have any background whatsoever in learning theory, pedagogy, learning styles, learning domains, instructional technology or the myriad of other disciplines today’s educators must have, and maintain their certifications through continuing education.